 The self-proclaimed front page of the Internet, every social media manager knows that the best memes and online content are posted here before anywhere else.

 Having a well-kept social media account doesn’t mean that you need to spend all day posting content.
-In fact, much of the content for your social media page can be set and scheduled ahead of time!
+In fact, much of the content for your social media page can be set and scheduled ahead of time using a social media calendar!
 Facebook, for example, has a built-in scheduler within your business page account.
 If you have a business profile on Twitter, you can schedule any tweet that includes an image, video or GIF in your Media Studio.
 Naturally, not every social media site is so savvy when it comes to scheduling.

 For social media pages that don’t have a scheduling function, or if you’re looking to organize all of your content in one convenient spot, a tool called Buffer is a big help!
 Buffer is a social media scheduling app that can connect to all major social media platforms (like Facebook, Twitter, Instagram, Pinterest, LinkedIn and G+) to set and publish your content while you’re off doing other things.
 One of our favorite features on Buffer is that it analyzes your page audience and suggests the best time of day to post your content based on when your fans will likely see it.